 When not collaborating with Dayton, Coward finds solutions for couples struggling with infertility.
 “I have the best job in the world,” he says.
 “One thing I always tell medical students trying to decide what they’re going to do is if you like your specialty, you don’t think about the hours at work.

 “But, in truth,” he adds, “my real job is at home.”
 The UNC urologist has three children under the age of 5.
-His middle child, Ryan, 4, has CHARGE syndrome — a spontaneous genetic mutation that occurs in one in 10,000 babies.
+His middle child, who is 4, has CHARGE syndrome — a spontaneous genetic mutation that occurs in one in 10,000 babies.
 Each person living with CHARGE syndrome has varying degrees of a series of anomalies affecting the heart, ears, eyes, esophagus, brain, and genitals.

-Ryan spent four months in the ICU after he was born, struggling with heart, ear, and breathing problems.
+Coward’s son spent four months in the ICU after he was born, struggling with heart, ear, and breathing problems.
 He’s undergone more than a dozen surgeries in the short four years of his life.
 Today, he breathes through a tracheostomy and feeds using a G-tube.
 He is legally deaf-blind, although he wears prescription glasses that do help him see.
 Mentally, he’s a typical 4-year-old.
 “He loves his bear and likes watching cartoons,” Coward laughs.

 “I’m not his primary caregiver — my wife stays home with the kids, plus we have a nurse in the house 24 hours a day,” he explains.
 “But we do this as a team.
 I feel lucky I have the job I do, with healthcare to give him everything he needs.”